GameDevRichtofen-G/Game-Firing-Setup-/README.md

                self.LeftMB = False
 ```

-Now in our update function we will say if we were holding left mouse button and firing was not true we are shooting :
+Now in our update function we will say if we are holding left mouse button and firing was not true we are shooting :
 ```python
     def Update(self, DeltaTime, Use_delta_Time):
         super().Update(DeltaTime, Use_delta_Time)